akashtomer0786/sih-portal/README.md

 `python manage.py migrate`

 Step 3: Now you must see OK after every table executed.
 If this works fine then you are ready.
 Now you can start developing.

+## API Documentation

+Here is the collection of all API links which can be used to get data from database in desired format.

+API helps to create one central point from where any device can request and fetch data.
+In this case this will help developers to make use of this API if they are planning to create one app for the same cause.